zachleat/zachleat.com/web/_posts/2022-01-24-trailing-slash.md

 Ideally, (speaking as the maintainer of Eleventy) folks working on developer tooling should craft tools to create output that uses existing conventions and can be portable to as many hosts in as many different hosting environments as possible.

-That being said, given the above information it seems clear to me that `resource/index.html` is marginally safer than `resource.html`.
-On the premise that resolved but duplicated content with potentially missing assets is better than a 404 error 😅, `resource/index.html` is a safer default choice.
-But in writing this post I do see the value in offering nicer, more fine-grained configuration around this choice.
+That being said, given the above information it seems clear to me that `resource/index.html` is marginally safer than `resource.html` for tooling (on the premise that resolved but duplicated content with potentially missing assets is better than a 404 error 😅).

-What’s more, I think it is the unique job of our development tools to prevent edge cases from sneaking into production.
+What’s more, I think it is the unique job of our development tools to help diagnose and mitigate future production problems.
 My (very biased) opinion is that more frameworks and tools should take a harder line in preventing confusingly similar but distinct URLs in a project.
-It’s bad to have `resource.html` (output to `/resource`) and `resource/index.html` (output to `/resource/`) in the same project.
+It is a usability error to have `resource.html` (output to `/resource`) and `resource/index.html` (output to `/resource/`) fighting over the same URL in the same project, and we should treat it as such.